lidiettes/sc-challenge/README.md

 npm start
 ```

-the console will show you the following data for the example model:
+The console will show you the following data for the example model:

 ```
 App started..